 Balboa, Mark Keppel, Horace Mann, Monte Vista, Valley View, and R.D.
 White Elementaries have been named California Distinguished Schools by the California Department of Education.
 Read more...

-STATEMENT OF NON-DISCRIMINATION (Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 section 504 of the Rehabilitation Act of 1973): The District does not discriminate against any person on the basis of gender, race, color, religion, national origin, ethnic group, actual or perceived sexual orientation, marital or parental status, physical or mental disability.
+STATEMENT OF NON-DISCRIMINATION (Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 Section 504 of the Rehabilitation Act of 1973): The Board of Education prohibits, at any district school or school activity, unlawful discrimination, including discriminatory harassment, intimidation, and bullying targeted at any student by anyone, based on the student's actual or perceived race, color, ancestry, national origin, nationality, ethnicity, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, or gender expression, or association with a person or group with one or more of these actual or perceived characteristics.
 The District will take steps to assure that the lack of English will not be a barrier to admission and participation in district programs.
-Complaints alleging noncompliance with this policy of nondiscrimination should be directed to Dr. Deb Rinder.
-A copy of the District's Uniform Complaint Policy is available by calling (818) 241-3111.
-The District's Title IX Coordinator is Dr. Maria Gandera, (818) 241-3111.
-The District's 504 Coordinator is Dr. Amy Lambert, (818) 241-3111.
+Complaints alleging noncompliance with this policy of nondiscrimination should be directed to Dr. Lena Richter, (818) 241-3111.
+A copy of the District's Uniform Complaint Policy is available by calling (818) 241-3111, ext.
+1457.
+The District's Title IX Coordinator is Dr. Kelly King, (818) 241-3111.
+The District's 504 Coordinator is Hagop Eulmessekian, (818) 241-3111.

 DISCLAIMER: The translation feature of this website is an automated literal translation service provided by Google.
 GUSD does not certify its accuracy.

 10:30 AM - 11:30 AM SUPT: Management Meeting - M. Kula